RaynSun0104/final/README.md

 This repository is organized to showcase both individual work and the final group synthesis.

 * **Root Directory:**
-    * `Combined_Analysis.ipynb`: **The Main Report.** This notebook merges the individual datasets, applies the weighted formula (Safety 50%, Traffic 30%, Education 20%), and visualizes the final ranking.
+    * `Best_Neighborhood.ipynb`: **The Main Report.** This notebook merges the individual datasets, applies the weighted formula (Safety 50%, Traffic 30%, Education 20%), and visualizes the final ranking.
     * `README.md`: Project documentation.
     * `final_weighted_ranking.csv`: The final output of our combined analysis.